What exactly is rolling resistance?

 Obviously, tire construction also has an effect on rolling resistance.
 By using less material, less material can be deformed.
 And the more flexible the material is, such as the rubber compound, the less energy is lost through deformation.

 Generally, smooth treads roll better than coarse treads.
 Tall lugs and wide gaps usually have a detrimental effect on rolling resistance.

 Why do wide tires roll better than narrow ones?

 The answer to this question lies in tire deflection.
 Each tire is flattened a little under load.
 This creates a flat contact area.

-The flattened area can be considered as a counterweight to tire rotation.
-Because of the longer flattened area of the narrow tire, the wheel loses more of its "roundness" and produces more deformation during rotation.
-However, in the wide tire, the radial length of the flattened area is shorter in length and does not have so much effect on the rolling direction.
+The flattened area can be considered detrimental to tire rotation.
+Because of the longer flattened area of the narrow tire, the wheel loses more of its “roundness” and produces more deformation during the rotation.
+In a wide tire, the flattened area is shorter in length and does not have so much effect on the rolling direction.
 The tire stays “rounder” and therefore it rolls better.

 Why do Pros ride narrow tires if wide tires roll better?

 Wide tires only roll easier with the same inflation pressure.
 Narrow tires are used however with a higher inflation pressure, which makes them of course less comfortable.